dkleftogi/AmpliSolve/Execution_examples.md

 ### Run AmpliSolveErrorEstimation

-Once the input data are ready, we need to estimate the error levels per position, nucleotide and strand.
+Once the normal input data are ready, we need to estimate the error levels per position, nucleotide and strand.
 This is performed using program AmpliSolveErrorEstimation.

 Type: